Chiropractic Care For Lacrosse Players in Greenville

 Lacrosse remains popular today, not only in the same regions from which it originated but all across the country.
 It also retains much of its rough and tumble full-contact origins, with slashes and stick checks to the body considered a legitimate part of the game.
 As a result, it is all too common for players to sustain musculoskeletal injuries that will decrease their performance on the field or even sideline them.

-Typical Lacrosse Injuries
+Typical Lacrosse Injuries in Greenville

 These are the most common injuries sustained during lacrosse: